moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

 However, for larger changes to the code, it's absolutely desired to organize the pull request into multiple, clearly separated, but interrelated commits.
 In such cases, it is usually also meaningful to keep this commit history, thus being able to track these individual commits also later in the future.
 In this case, a maintainer should ask the contributor to cleanup "fixup" commits via squashing or interactive rebasing before eventually performing a proper `merge commit`.

-Multiple, independent commits should not show up in a single PR, but should be splitted into multiple independent PRs.
+Multiple, independent commits should not show up in a single PR, but should be split into multiple independent PRs.
 GitHub's `rebase-merge` policy, which could be used in such cases, unfortunately drops any notion of the related pull request id.
 To summarize:

 - single commits -> squash
 - multiple fixup-style commits -> squash